Loneknight73/build_systems_a_la_carte/README.md

 On the other hand this exercise is (and hopefully will be) very helpful for me to learn more about functional programming.
 Polite comments and suggestions are welcome.

+# Status

+Currently only 'busy' and 'make' build systems have been implemented, with minimal testing.